durffy/UMLHero/Design/UseCases.md

 ## title: Create Requirements
 Actor: Designer
-Senario: The designer adds a new requirement within the project sidebar
+Senario: The designer adds a new requirement within the project under the requirements section

 ## title: Read Requirements
 Actor: Designer
-Senario: the designer reviews the requirements within the requirements section of the project sidebar
+Senario: the designer reviews the requirements within the requirements section of the project

 ## title: Update Requirements
 Actor: Designer
-Senario: the designer reviews the requirements within the requirements section of the project sidebar, the specific requirement that needs to be updated is modified and saved
+Senario: the designer reviews the requirements within the requirements section of the project, the specific requirement that needs to be updated is modified and saved

+## title: Delete Requirements
+Actor: Designer
+Senario: the designer reviews the requirements within the requirements section of the project, the specfic requirement is deleted from the requirements section